hydroxyde/portfolio/README.md

 # Portfolio

 Welcome to my portfolio.
-You can find the installation process here, and if you have any inquiries, feel free to contact me!
+You can move around the Island on Home page either by mouse drag or by left/right key press.
+There is a total of 4 sections: Intoduction, About, Contact, Projects.
+If you have any inquiries or suggestions for improvement, feel free to contact me!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.